Skip to main content

 The Risks

+None of this is free money.
+Know what can kill you before you walk in.
 Smart contract risk: Every RWA token is a smart contract.
-Smart contracts can have bugs.
-Ondo and Paxos have had audits, but audits reduce risk — they don't eliminate it.
-Regulatory risk: RWA tokens exist in a legal gray area in many countries.
-Most tokenized Treasury products aren't registered with the SEC as securities, which limits how they can be marketed to US residents (Franklin Templeton's BENJI is a notable exception).
+Smart contracts have bugs.
+Ondo and Paxos have been audited — but an audit is a seatbelt, not a forcefield.
+One exploit and your "risk-free" Treasury yield turns into a 100% loss.
+Regulatory risk: RWA tokens live in a legal gray zone across most of the world.
+Most tokenized Treasury products aren't SEC-registered securities, which limits how they can be marketed to US residents (Franklin Templeton's BENJI is a notable exception).
 The EU's MiCA has requirements some issuers may struggle to meet.
-India taxes crypto gains at 30% with 1% TDS.
-Your local rules matter.
-Liquidity risk: Selling USDT takes minutes.
-Selling RealT tokens could take days or weeks.
+India slaps 30% tax plus 1% TDS on crypto gains.
+Your local rules matter — and "I didn't know" has never worked as a defense.
+Liquidity risk: This is the one that blindsides people.
+Selling USDT takes minutes.
+Selling RealT tokens?
+Days.
+Weeks.
+Maybe at a discount, if the secondary market is thin.
 Even USDY redemption isn't instant — check Ondo's docs for current processing times.
+When the market panics, liquidity dries up first.
+You'll be watching your position burn while the exit door shrinks.
 Counterparty risk: You're trusting the issuer to actually hold what they claim.
-Stick with established names — Ondo, Paxos, RealT — over unknown protocols.
-Yield isn't fixed: Treasury yields change with Fed policy — what's attractive today could halve in a year.
-Real estate yields depend on occupancy.
-Past returns aren't a guarantee.
-If you want to try it, USDY on Solana (low gas fees) is probably the simplest starting point.
+Unknown protocol offering 12% on "tokenized real estate"?
+Walk away.
+Stick with names that have track records — Ondo, Paxos, RealT.
+Yield isn't fixed: Treasury yields move with the Fed.
+What looks attractive today could halve in a year.
+Real estate yields depend on tenants actually paying rent.
+Past returns mean nothing.
+The number on the screen when you bought is not a promise.
+If you want to try it, USDY on Solana (low gas fees) is the simplest starting point.
 Platform comparisons are on our RWA page.

 Ready to get started?